wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hdd.md

 random numbers to check it for broken sectors.*

-I was spending a whole day installing and configuring 4 different operating systems on my new Desktop PC - didn't virtualize my Windows because I wanted to use it for gaming (especially [Fallout 3](http://fallout.bethsoft.com/)).
+I was spending a whole day installing and configuring 4 different operating systems on my new Desktop PC - I didn't virtualize my Windows because I wanted to use it for gaming (especially [Fallout 3](http://fallout.bethsoft.com/)).
-After four weeks the disasters happened: My hard disk drive was broken.
-Before spending a whole installing your new systems, it is worth spending a day to check your new HDD (*Hard Disk Drive*).
+After four weeks the disasters happened: My hard disk drive (HDD)was broken.
+Before spending a whole installing your new systems, it is worth spending a day to check your new HDD.

 ## Symptoms of a breaking HDD